Super Show 10: Overview and production

 Super Show 10 is the tenth edition of the boy band's tour series Super Show, which was first held in 2008.
 It featured nine members of Super Junior; Leeteuk, Heechul, Yesung, Shindong, Eunhyuk, Donghae, Siwon, Ryeowook, and Kyuhyun.
 It is the boy band's first concert tour in seven years to feature Heechul in the line-up.
 He last performed at the band's tour in March 2019 for Super Show 7.
 In the week leading up the tour, Super Junior launched a streaming event called Super Week, where they live streamed the band's previous tours on their YouTube channel.
 They released a promotional brand film for the tour on August 19, which was released in a public service announcement format.
 It portrayed the band members from different companies, SM, ODE, and Antenna reunited as Super Junior for the tour.

 The elder five band members participated in the tour's production, with each member focusing on different aspects of the show.
 Eunhyuk, who had directed the band's previous tours Super Show 7 and Super Show 8: Infinite Time, devised the tour's setlist and performances.
 Shindong, who himself is a music video director and owns a production company, directed the VCR used in the concert.
 Leeteuk, the band leader who is also a television host, planned the audience interaction segment in the concert.
 Heechul was in charged of playing instrument, while Yesung gave styling ideas.
 The stage set featured an extended stage shaped as the letter X, a reference to the Roman numeral X which equalises to number 10.
 In Seoul stops, it also featured a 5 metres-high X-shaped Kinesis lighting system that doubled as an aerial stage.

 Super Show 10 is held in celebration of Super Junior's 20th debut anniversary, and their will to share the milestone with their fan club, the ELF, which is an acronym for Ever Lasting Friends.
 Leeteuk said the tour's theme to be "a time to encompass the past, present, and future".
 The setlist crafted for the tour is described as a reinterpretation of Super Junior's discography spanning 20 years, including songs from their sub-units.
 Seven out of nine songs from their most recent album Super Junior25 (2025) is included in the setlist, as well as title tracks from their back catalogue.

-The opening concert on August 22, 2025, was broadcast live to selected cinemas across the world.
-The shows held on August 23 and 24 were live streamed through Weverse and Beyond Live.
-In Japan, the August 24 concert was also aired live on KNTV channel.
 Super Junior reached a new career milestone during the tour by performing the band's 200th headlining concert on September 13, 2025, at the Jakarta stop.